andrereus/andrereus-blog/posts/how-to-implement-coding-guidelines.md

 ## Stylelint

 Stylelint is an unopinionated CSS linter.
-Like for ESLint all rules can be adjusted and it checks CSS for code errors, but also has the option for stylistic issues.
+Similar to ESLint all rules can be adjusted and it checks CSS for code errors, but also has the option for stylistic issues.
 The difference to ESLint is that it can't autofix errors.

 See <https://stylelint.io/> for details.

-**More in this article coming soon.**
+**More on this article coming soon.**